THE VALLEY OF BACA

 For we who are alive are always being given over to death for Jesus’ sake, so that his life may be revealed in our mortal body.
 So then, death is at work in us, but life is at work in you.
 (II Corinthians 4:11,12)

 The “autumn rains,” or former rains, speak of the operation of the Holy Spirit among young Christians.
 So the victorious believers who are pressing forward in Christ have the help of the Spirit of God until they themselves become sources of eternal life for other people.

 An example of these springs are the hymns written by the saints who had passed through the Valley before us.
-What blessing and instruction we have received from “What a Friend We Have in Jesus”; “There’s Within My Heart a Melody.”
+What blessing and instruction we have received from “What a Friend We Have in Jesus” and “There’s Within My Heart a Melody.”

 Have you been guided and strengthened by the old hymns?
 Perhaps you too, as you endure your season of weeping, will emerge victorious, leaving springs of refreshing for those coming after you.